tomartushar181-debug/Supply-Chain-Analysis-Project/README.md

 ## Project Overview

-This project analyzes a global e-commerce supply chain dataset to understand delivery performance, identify reasons for late deliveries, measure their impact on profit, and predict whether an order is likely to be delayed using Machine Learning.
+This project analyzes a global e-commerce supply chain dataset to understand delivery performance, identify reasons for late deliveries, and measure their impact on business profitability.

-The analysis was completed using Python for data cleaning, exploratory data analysis (EDA), visualization, and predictive modeling.
+The analysis was completed using Python for data cleaning, exploratory data analysis (EDA), visualization, and business insight generation.

 ---